We’re often asked about the gear we take on our travels. In response, we have written a detailed and complete travel photography gear guide

 Domke Chronicle (by Tiffen)

+I used to take a rather nonchalant approach to SD cards.
 For years, I used to buy the cheapest and largest-capacity memory cards available and back up manually.
 However, as the years went by and I started shooting in the thousands (and tens of thousands) across multiple cameras, I needed a more thorough and reliable system.
-The Eyefi system syncs wirelessly across all your devices and simultaneously backs up your photography to the Eyefi Cloud (an SD card comes with a year’s free subscription).

 Storage + Backup